 5. Plan B

-Out of the many snippets of good information that I have gleaned from the wonderfully talented spectrum of instructors teaching at Blue Osa, the one that seemed to remain a constant throughout is this; Yoga is not simply about flexibility.
-We all have different bodies with different limits, the parameters made even more blurry when you factor in variables like age, weight and sex.
-For that reason, it is integral, especially for any beginners in your class, that you provide your students with options when moving their bodies in to and out of poses.
+Yoga is not simply about flexibility.
+We all have different bodies with different limits depending on variables like age, weight and gender.
+For that reason, it is integral, especially for any beginners in your class, that you provide your students with options when moving their bodies into and out of poses.
 Even if it’s something as simple as offering the choice to drop their knees to the mat during Chattaranga, or maybe incorporating props such as blocks or blankets to relieve the tension on the muscles.
-Providing such relief can mean the difference between an enjoyable yoga class and an ordeal, or at worst, an injury.
+Providing such relief can mean the difference between an enjoyable or not enjoyable yoga class, or even worse, an injury.
 Allow your students to grow at their own pace, give them a plan B!